Rare Things for a Rare Life

 “Is he well?”

 Crispus nodded.
 “I passed on your message.
-He understood, and wished you well with your mission.
-As you required, he’s heard nothing of Tomas Bekh from us.
+He understood and wished you well with your mission.
+As you requested, he’s heard nothing of Tomas Bekh from us.
 He left letters for you.
 I’ll fetch them.”

 Farr Castle

 The Royal Court was in residence at Farr Castle.
-The Great Hunt in the King’s Forest had been arranged.
-Everyone was invited to this annual event.
+Everyone was invited to the annual Great Hunt in the King’s Forest.
 Every noble that could attend did, no matter how far they had to travel.
-Merchants, businessmen, and traders congregated too.
-Even the commoners came to cheer on the hunters from afar.
+Merchants, traders, and street performers congregated too.
+Even commoners came to cheer on the hunters from afar.

 King Edal, beloved by the people, waved to spectators as he rode out for the first hunt.
 Farrling Wood was full of riders.